-Thanks to the support of the Irish public, we were able to be there for people affected by cancer across Ireland through our free information, advice and support through services provided by the Irish Cancer Society in 2019.
+Thanks to the support of the Irish public, we were able to be there for people affected by cancer across Ireland through our free information, advice and support services.

 Did you know?
-The Irish Cancer Society receives only 3% of its income from the Government so it is thanks to our amazing donors, fundraisers and volunteers that we are able to provide services and support that make sure that nobody in Ireland has to face cancer alone.
+The Irish Cancer Society typically receives only 3% of its income from the Government so it is thanks to our amazing donors, fundraisers and volunteers that we are able to provide services and support that make sure that nobody in Ireland has to face cancer alone.
 Read more about how we are funded.

 Free care, advice and support for cancer patients and their loved ones